Weam Namou, founder:

 Namou received her Bachelor’s Degree in Communications from Wayne State University, studied fiction and memoir through various correspondence courses, poetry in Prague and screenwriting at MPI (Motion Picture Institute of Michigan).
 She has given readings, lectures, and workshops at numerous cultural and educational institutions and her poetry, essays, and articles have appeared in national and international journals.
 In 2012, she received an Outstanding Contributions to the Arts Award from Erootha, a local arts organization.

-She is a certified Reiki Master, Health Facilitator, a Sikkim Guardian, an ordained minister, and a graduate of best-selling author Lynn Andrews’ 4-year course of study and training in the sacred healing art.
+She is an ordained minister, a certified Reiki Master, Health Facilitator, a Sikkim Guardian, and a graduate of best-selling author Lynn Andrews’ 4-year course of study and training in the sacred healing art.

 The most important thing that I learned is that we help write the story of our lives through our thoughts, words, and actions.